eliocamp/reproducibility-with-r/content/materials/day3/02-docker/index.markdown

 The core idea: [Docker](https://docs.docker.com/get-started/overview/) runs basically like a virtual machine inside your computer; you can control which R version you use and which packages are installed.
 You can also host a docker image on [Docker Hub](https://hub.docker.com/), so that anyone can download it and spin it up on their computer within minutes.

-So you could create a docker image, do all the system dependencies and R package dependencies setup that can take an hour or more, and then publish that.
+So you could create a docker image, do all the system dependencies and R package dependencies setup, that can take an hour or more, and then publish that.
 If someone wants to reproduce my work, they can just get the image, run it, and they are ready.
 And not only that, but I could also add all the necessary data that also takes hours to download.

 In that sense, docker is not only a boon for reproducibility but also for usability.

-At the heart of the docker image is the Dockerfile, a plain-text file with a series of commands that are then executed inside the image.
+At the heart of the docker image is the `Dockerfile`, a plain-text file with a series of commands that are then executed inside the image.
 The Dockerfile is the recipe to create the container, install packages, update dependencies, etc...
-This recipe is fed into docker which will then run those steps and build the container image proper.
+This recipe is fed into docker which will then run those steps and build the container image properly.

 You will then be able to share this container on DockerHub for anyone to be able to download it.
 For this you will need to create a [DockerHub account](https://hub.docker.com/).
-(Rememeber your username, because you will need it).
+(Remember your username, because you will need it).

 Once build, the container can be booted up and you or anyone else can run the analysis in this isolated and stable container.